oats-center/pea-pod/Step-1 Gateway and Computer Setup/Step-1 Instructions.md

 ### Login to the Pi's User Interface

 1. In your Terminal window type `sudo gateway-config` then click `enter`.
-This will lauch the Pi's User Interface shown below.
+This will launch the Pi's User Interface shown below.
 You can navigate through the different sections using your keyboard's arrow keys and by clicking `enter`.
-The image below will later be refered to as the ***main menu***.
+The image below will later be referred to as the ***main menu***.

 ![config-options](https://user-images.githubusercontent.com/126691160/222538235-df61a6e5-3b84-4563-8105-c09ecbecda86.png)